History and Techniques

 Types of TMJ Treatments at NPW:

-An Osteopathic Approach to TMJ
+An Manual Osteopathic Approach to TMJ

-The osteopathic approach to TMJ includes the evaluation and potentially, treatment of the whole body, as imbalances at a distance may be contributing to an imbalance at the temporo-mandibular joint.
-Therefore before a focused evaluation /treatment of the TMJ occurs, the osteopath will make sure that any contributing causes from elsewhere in the body (ie. an imbalance in the pelvis or spine) are addressed.
+The manual osteopathic approach to TMJ includes the evaluation and potentially, treatment of the whole body, as imbalances at a distance may be contributing to an imbalance at the temporo-mandibular joint.
+Therefore before a focused evaluation /treatment of the TMJ occurs, the manual osteopath will make sure that any contributing causes from elsewhere in the body (ie. an imbalance in the pelvis or spine) are addressed.

 Once a global span is completed, specific assessment and treatment to the neck, jaw and cranio-facial bones will follow, and may involve techniques for the soft tissues, including the muscles, ligaments and fascia, as well as specific techniques to release tensions at the articulations of the neck, cranial and facial bones, as well as the temporo-mandibular joints.
 This may involve the practitioner doing gentle stretches and manipulations inside of the mouth to reach deeper structures.

 Of course, this type of intra-oral work is done with disposable gloves and in careful communication with the client to ensure consent and comfort.